SwaroopGiri/AWS-SAP-C02-Notes/README.md

 * 0.3: Reserved by AWS for future use.
 * 0.255: Network broadcast address.

+There can only be one Virtual GateWay attached to a VPC at a given time

 ## NAT Gateway

 NAT instance has lower cost than NAT Gateway but comes with overhead of instance maintenance.
 AWS recommends NAT Gateway